Beyond Sgr A* and M87*: Sub-Microarcsecond Black Hole Shadow Detection via Lunar-based Extremely Long Baseline Interferometry: Lunar-based telescope assumptions

 The results show a strong latitudinal dependence of the observable duration.
 Near-equatorial sites (S1, S2) provide an approximately 11-day observable window for most candidates.
-Site S3 offers longer observable time for northern sky sources (e.g., M81, NGC 3894, NGC 3899, Mrk 501, Cyg A), while Site S4 provides longer durations for southern sources (e.g., NGC 1399, NGC 2663, NGC 4751, Cen A).
-Site S5 exhibits a sharp hemispheric dichotomy: southern sources remain continuously observable for a full month, while northern sources are entirely unobservable.
+Site S3 offers longer observable time for northern sky sources (e.g., M81, NGC~3894, NGC~3899, Mrk~501, Cyg~A*), while Site S4 provides longer durations for southern sources (e.g., NGC~1399, NGC~2663, NGC~4751, Cen~A*).
+Site S5 exhibits a sharp hemispheric dichotomy: southern sources remain continuously observable for a full month, whereas northern sources are entirely unobservable.
 This observable-unobservable transition follows a sinusoidal pattern resulting from the inclination between the lunar orbital plane and the celestial equator.
-Consequently, a telescope at S5 can observe only eight candidates: NGC 1052, NGC 1399, NGC 1600, NGC 2663, NGC 4751, Cen A*, IC 4296, and IC 1459.
+Consequently, a telescope at S5 can observe only eight candidates: NGC~1052, NGC~1399, NGC~1600, NGC~2663, NGC~4751, Cen~A*, IC~4296, and IC~1459.

-Site S1 is selected as the location for the lunar-based telescope in all the following calculations and analysis due to its capability to provide observable time window for all candidate sources.
+Site S1 is selected as the location for the lunar-based telescope in all the following calculations and analyses due to its capability to provide an observable time window for all candidate sources.